lucascostamonteiro/lucascostamonteiro/README.md

 - 😄 I'm software engineer from Brazil, living in California

-- ⚡ Other interests are travelling, football (soccer), F1, surf, volleyball, outdoors
+- ⚡ Other interests are travelling, outdoors adventures, football (soccer), F1, surf, volleyball

 - 📫 How to reach me lucascostamonteiro@yahoo.com